 The cost of mining increased as the mines deepened and the ore grades lessened.
 Therefore, the Anaconda Company began open-pit mining operations in the Berkeley Pit in July 1955.
-As the open-pit mining expanded, it consumed some of the primary underground mines (figure 1-1) that were important to Butte's early development.
+As the open-pit mining expanded, it consumed some of the primary underground mines (figure 1-4) that were important to Butte's early development.
+Figures 1-5 and 1-6 show a comparison of Butte's topography between 1904 and 2012 using digital elevation models.
+The impacts of open pit mining and associated waste facilities are very noticeable to the north and northeast of the Berkeley Pit (figure 1-6).